-Amid Arms Race Fears, The U.S., Russia And China Are Racing Ahead With A New Missile
+Nations Rush Ahead With Hypersonic Weapons Amid Arms Race Fear

 "You can maneuver around surface-based radars and come in and attack the gaps and seams of air and missile defenses," says Tom Karako, a missile defense expert at the Center for Strategic and International Studies.
 "That's desirable to our adversaries."

-There are still some big technilogical challenges to building these weapons.
+There are still some big technological challenges to building these weapons.

 Pushing through the air at five or six times the speed of sound generates a lot of friction.
 And friction means heat.
 At hypersonic speeds, steel turns soft like butter.
 The Air Force tried to build hypersonic airplanes in the 1960s.
 They kept melting.

-But Acton says advanced materials and super computers are helping hypersonic development.
+But Acton says advanced materials and supercomputers are helping hypersonic development.

 "We are seeing Russia, the United States and China all conducting hypersonic tests," he says.
 "I would be surprised if there were not hypersonic weapons deployed within the next decade."

-Karako says in many ways, hypersonic weapons are just the next generation of missiles.
+Karako says that in many ways, hypersonic weapons are just the next generation of missiles.

 "I don't think this is the sort of thing we should panic about," he says.
 Just as crossbows eventually led to ballistic missiles, hypersonics may simply be the next step.
 "This is many ways the natural order of things," Karako says.

 But others see hypersonic weapons as something different.
-A recent study by the RAND Corporation warned that the high speeds and stealthy nature of these missiles could increase the chances of accidental war.
+A recent study by the Rand Corp. warned that the high speeds and stealthy nature of these missiles could increase the chances of accidental war.
 It recommended controls on hypersonic technologies to limit their spread.

-Given the potential dangers, Acton warns the U.S. should be careful and deliberate in its development of these new weapons.
+Given the potential dangers, Acton warns that the U.S. should be careful and deliberate in its development of these new weapons.

 "I don't think we should develop hypersonics, just because somebody else is doing it," Acton says.
 "That's just an arms race."